 About session_attributes

-session_attributes is a field that provides further context and signals about the user's interaction with your website, which can enhance conversion measurement, reporting and bidding accuracy.
+session_attributes is a field that provides further context and signals about the user's interaction with your website, which can enhance conversion measurement, reporting (including same/cross device breakdown) and bidding accuracy.
 You can use our front-end script below to create the base64 encoded string of session_attributes, pass that to your database/CRM and send to Google in your API imports.
-If you cannot use the front-end script, use the session_attributes_key_value_pairs field to send each key/value pair individually.
+If you can't use the front-end script, use the session_attributes_key_value_pairs field to send each key/value pair individually.

-We recommend that you send all of the sub-fields but you can choose to send as few or as many of them as you want.
+We recommend that you send all of the sub-fields, but you can choose to send as few or as many of them as you want.
 All sub-fields are optional.
+The recommended storage size for the session_attributes field is 5 KB.
+Most usage won't exceed this size.
+If session_attributes is larger than this, either work with your CRM provider to modify the field size (strongly recommended) or remove the landing_page_url and landing_page_referrer parameters from the JavaScript helper function.

 Here are the sub-fields inside the session_attributes field: